World Heritage Sites of Nara

 Kasuga Grand Shrine

 The Kasuga Grand Shrine has the most beautiful setting of all the sites in Nara.
-It is set up a hill in a primeval cedar forest that you can approach up an easy path decorated in statues.
+It is set up on a hill in a primeval cedar forest that you can approach up an easy path decorated with statues.

 Inside the temple, there is so much detail in the design and decoration of the shrine.
 Lanterns hanging all throughout give off a sense of enlightenment.